 - Departures from the approved plans of a planning permission

 - Unauthorised signage

 If you suspect that building or other work is taking place without planning permission we recommend that you contact the Planning Enforcement Team on 01629 761 327 or 01629 761 141 or email us at firstname.lastname@example.org.

 Search our online Enforcement Register

 Please Note: This Register only shows those cases where the Enforcement Notice is still active.
 The Register is updated whenever a new Enforcement Notice is served, or when an existing notice is complied with.
-Please note this means that updates happen on an irregular basis and it is not uncommon for over a month to elapse with no Enforcement Notices being served or cases closed.

 Although we endeavour to resolve all complaints as quickly as possible, planning enforcement investigations can take a long time to reach a conclusion.
 We need to gather evidence relating to the breach, seek information from the person who has carried out the alleged unauthorised work, and we will usually try to reach a negotiated settlement in preference to formal action.